ECP-WarpX/WarpX/Docs/source/install/hpc/lassen.rst

    Lassen is currently transitioning to RHEL8.
    During this transition, first SSH into lassen and then ``ssh eatoss4`` next to work with the updated RHEL8/TOSS4 nodes.

-   Approximately September 2023, the new software environment on these nodes will be the new default.
+   Approximately October 2023, the new software environment on these nodes will be the new default.

+.. _building-lassen-preparation:

 Preparation
 -----------